As an Amazon Influencer, I may earn commissions from qualifying purchases from Amazon.com.

 You can absolutely use non-alcoholic beer in beer cheese dip.
 It still tastes like regular beer and you won’t have to sacrifice any flavor.

-When you make this Beer Cheese Dip with Cream Cheese, I’d love to hear about it!
+When you make this cold beer cheese dip recipe, I’d love to hear about it!
 Drop a rating or leave a comment below.
 Enjoy!

 For more game day recipes, try these: